Sega Technical Institute: Formation, Dick Tracy, and Kid Chameleon

-Believing it would bolster creativity, Cerny located STI away from Sega of America's headquarters in San Francisco, choosing to set up near the arcade division offices in San Jose.
+Believing it would bolster creativity, Cerny located STI near the arcade division offices in San Jose, away from Sega of America's headquarters in San Francisco.
 Within a year, STI had outgrown its space and relocated to Palo Alto.
-Ken Balthaser, Sega of America's product development manager, did not support STI being independent of Sega of America, and wanted it to be part of the American division's corporate structure.
+Ken Balthaser, Sega of America's product development manager, did not support STI's independence and wanted it to be part of Sega of America's corporate structure.
 He was overruled by Nakayama, who was convinced by Cerny that he could make this level of independence work, something which had never been tried at a major game developer before.
 This allowed Cerny to report directly to Sega's offices in Japan and avoid the game concept approval management of Sega of America.
 He aimed to establish an elite development studio that would combine the design philosophies of American and Japanese developers, much like Suzuki's original plan.

 Cerny's first employee at STI was Yutaka Sugano, who had previously created the arcade game Shinobi and had already been assigned to work in the US.
-The studio's first project was Dick Tracy, based on the movie for which Sega obtained a license to develop a game.
+The first STI project was Dick Tracy, based on the 1990 film for which Sega obtained a license to develop a game.
 Sega gave STI five months to complete development, while STI still had only Cerny and Sugano on staff.
 American staff were hired to program the game, and Japanese graphic artist Takeshi Doi worked on the animation.
 According to the game's lead programmer, Mike Schwartz, the Japanese and American staff collaborated well despite the language barrier; Sugano and Doi had some understanding of English, and Cerny, a fluent speaker of Japanese, helped to ensure good communication.
 Sega also sent American staff members, including Schwartz, to Japan to visit Sega's headquarters, with Sugano and Doi leading their tour.
-Despite STI's efforts, which including having each character's likeness approved by their actor in the movie–including Warren Beatty, Madonna, and Al Pacino–Dick Tracy did not sell well.
-The game's late release in February 1991, eight months after the movie debuted in theaters and two months after its home video release, prompted Sega to insist on being a part of movie-based projects at least a year before the film's release date.
+Despite STI's efforts, which included having each character's likeness approved by their actor in the movie–including Warren Beatty, Madonna, and Al Pacino–Dick Tracy was poorly received and did not sell well.
+The game's late release in February 1991, eight months after the film debuted in theaters and two months after its home video release, prompted Sega to insist on being a part of film-based projects at least a year before the film's release date.